TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migrating-from-v2/migrate-using-migration-tool/establish-new-session.md

 {{< warning >}} Note that this is **not a recommended practice**.
 We advise re-programming the ABP device to change the **DevAddr** to the one issued by The Things Stack and **RX1 Delay** to 5 seconds, even if you do not want your traffic to be routed by Packet Broker.

-{{< note >}} Use the `--ttnv2.resets-to-frequency-plan` flag to configure the factory preset frequencies of the device, so that it can keep working with The Things Stack.
-The list of uplink frequencies is inferred from the Frequency Plan. {{</ note >}}

 If you re-program the device, you will have to follow the [Migrate using the Console]({{< ref "/getting-started/migrating/migrating-from-v2/migrate-using-console" >}}) guide.
 The reason for this is that when you re-program your ABP device, its **DevAddr** and other parameters will no longer match the device description stored in {{% ttnv2 %}}, so you will not be able to export the current device description using the `ttn-lw-migrate` tool. {{</ warning >}}

 {{< /tabs/tab >}}